Design and First Tests of the Trapped Electrons Experiment T-REX: Comparison Between Experiments and Simulations

 During the commissioning phase of T-REX it has been necessary to disassemble the electrode assembly multiple times.
 A change of colour on the aluminium central electrode has been observed in the region where the electron cloud is supposed to form.
 Indeed, simulations have been run with FENNECS to visualize the current density distribution due to the ions contribution, since the central electrode is biased negatively.
+The ions are those created by the electrons in the cloud that ionize the residual gas.
 The results highlights the location, along the axis of symmetry on the central electrode, where the current density is important.
 This region corresponds qualitatively to the one where the central electrode highlights a different, yellowish colour.
-The effect is probably due to ion bombardment, which mechanism is included in FENNECS, and can be seen as a further qualitative verification of FENNECS against experiment, see Fig.~\ref{fig:electrode_bombardment}.
+The effect is probably due to ion bombardment, which mechanism is included in FENNECS, and can be seen as a further qualitative verification of FENNECS against experiment, see Fig.~\ref{fig:electron_currents}.

+Also, T-REX highlights diminishing currents for larger magnetic fields, while FENNECS predicts the opposite, this can be seen in Fig.~\ref{fig:T-REX_B} that shows the trend of currents simulated via FENNECS vs those measured experimentally in T-REX.
+This is still currently under investigation and requires further studies.
+As mentioned earlier, our first working hypothesis points toward diocotron instabilities and we are working on a model to simulate them.